lbhaskar4/test/.gitlab/issue_templates/Monthly-Release-RCx-QA-task.md

 <!--
 # Read me first!

-A Release Manager will create this issue once an RC1 staging deploy is completed.
+A Release Manager will create this issue once an RC# staging deploy is completed.
 Set the issue title to: `RELEASE_MAJOR_VERSION RC# QA task`

 The [deadline](#deadline) is the time given before a release candidate moves on after deploying to staging.
-* For the 1st Release Candidate: 24 hours (1 working day).
+* For the 1st Release Candidate: 24 hours.
 * For subsequent Release Candidates: 12 hours.

 A Quality Engineer will assist in populating the [Merge Requests tested](#merge-requests-tested) section to include owners of each Merge Requests so they can delegate testing.
 This is done from the [Release Tools](https://gitlab.com/gitlab-org/release-tools) project.
 This has to be setup before using the script.
-* Directions on generating the QA task content for a given change are posted here: https://gitlab.com/gitlab-org/release-tools/snippets/1723835
+* Directions on generating the QA task content for a given change are posted here: https://gitlab.com/gitlab-org/release/docs/blob/master/general/qa-issue-generation.md
-* The documentation can be found at: https://gitlab.com/gitlab-org/release/docs/blob/master/general/qa-issue-generation.md

 As a backup, we can also fall back to use the `git` log command for this, but you will need to mention the maintainers explicitly in a comment until there is an automated tool for this. ```git log PREVIOUS_TAG-ee..LATEST_TAG-ee --pretty=format:"- [ ] [%h](https://gitlab.com/gitlab-org/gitlab-ee/commit/%h) @%aN \`%s\`"```